-About half of people with diabetes develop nerve damage.
+About one half of people with diabetes develop nerve damage.
 Symptoms often do not begin until many years after diabetes has been diagnosed.
-Some persons who have diabetes that develops slowly already have nerve damage when they are first diagnosed.
+Some people who have diabetes that develops slowly already have nerve damage when they are first diagnosed.

 Symptoms often develop slowly over many years.
 The types of symptoms you have depend on the nerves that are affected.

 Nerves in the feet and legs are most often affected.
 Symptoms often start in the toes and feet, and include tingling or burning, or deep pain.
 Over time, nerve damage can also occur in the fingers and hands.
 As the damage gets worse, you will likely lose feeling in your toes, feet, and legs.
 Your skin will also become numb.
 Because of this, you may: